To become a BACP member, a therapist must be professionally trained and commit to practising in line with our Ethical Framework.

 Our professional conduct procedure (PCP) is our main process for considering complaints about poor or unethical practice by a BACP member.

-- relate to a therapeutic based service provided by the member
+- a therapeutic service (including counselling or psychotherapy) provided by a BACP member

 What action we can take